upmaru/memovee-tama/tmdb-movie-browsing/querying.md

   - **Example of WRONG approach**: For "movies that take place in someone's mind" → "movies set inside a character's mind, dream world, subconscious, or mental landscape (e.g., Inside Out, Inception, Eternal Sunshine of the Spotless Mind)"
   - **Example of CORRECT approach**: For "movies that take place in someone's mind" → "mind subconscious dream world mental landscape"
   - **Example of CORRECT approach**: For "movies like Blade Runner" → "cyberpunk dystopian future noir sci-fi"

+3. **Fallback Strategy for No Results**:
+  - Always use `"next": "maybe-fallback-to-text-search-or-sort-filter-found-results"` for initial text-based searches
+  - If no results are found, the system will retry with a condensed version of your query
+  - For the fallback, reduce your original keywords to the 2-3 most important concepts that capture the core theme
+  - **Example**: Original query "mind subconscious dream world mental landscape" → Fallback "mind subconscious"
+  - **Example**: Original query "cyberpunk dystopian future noir sci-fi" → Fallback "cyberpunk dystopian"
+  - **Example**: Original query "family saga brother rivalry western epic frontier cattle ranch family feud" → Fallback "western epic family drama"

 ## Important
 - You will be provided with an index definition that tells you that tells you what the index name is and the definition of each of the property.